TheUnproductive/ads/README.md

 ## To-Do

- - Create header to distinguish filetypes and frequencys used
+ - [x] Create header to distinguish filetypes and frequencys used (implemented as `custom` header)
- - Automate audio injection
+ - [ ] Implement different filetypes to encode
- - Figure out maximum usable frequency
+ - [ ] Figure out maximum usable sample rate and frequency
- - Figure out maximum usable sample rate
+ - [ ] Figure out usage of multiple channels
- - Figure out usage of multiple channels
+ - [ ] Implant data stream into audio file
- - Implant data stream into audio file
+ - [ ] Automate audio injection
- - Extract data stream from audio file
+ - [ ] Extract data stream from audio file
- - Error Detection (only applicable to decoding)
+ - [ ] Error Detection (only applicable to decoding)
- - (Potential encoding and decoding)
+ - [ ] (Potential encoding and decoding)

 ## Credits